 Andrew is a serial social entrepreneur.
 He is best known for founding the Bromley- by-Bow Centre in East London, Community Action Network (CAN), Poplar Harca (one of the first housing companies) and Leaside Regeneration Ltd. Andrew has now “graduated” from most of these ventures and each of them continues as a successful organisation.
-He has now created Andrew Mawson Partnerships as a vehicle both to grow and replicate his approach and successes.
+He created Andrew Mawson Partnerships (AMP) as a vehicle both to grow and replicate his approach and successes.

 Under the AMP banner, he co-founded One Church 100 Uses CIC and launched Water City Group to create and implement a vision for East London revitalised by the opportunities of the 21st century and the 2012 Olympic Games.